KMRH47/PointZOld/README.md

 ### What is PointZ?

 PointZ is an Android/iPhone application built using Xamarin.Forms.
-The application allows you to remote control any system running PointZerver, as long as they're on the same WiFi network.
+The application allows you to emulate mouse and keyboard on any system running PointZerver, as long as they're on the same WiFi network.

 ### What is PointZerver?

 PointZerver is a desktop application built using .NET 5.0.
-PointZerver, as the name suggests, is the server that interfaces with PointZ, and must be running on a desktop system for PointZ to work.
+PointZerver, as the name suggests, is the server that interfaces with PointZ, and must be running on a compatible system for PointZ to work.

-### Which OS does PointZerver support?
+### What operating system is compatible with PointZerver ?

-Since PointZerver is built using .NET 5.0, it should work on **Windows**, **iOS** and **Linux**.
+Since PointZerver is built using .NET 5.0, it works on **Windows**, **macOS** and **Linux**.

 ### Is PointZ on Google Play and App store?